Teaching and Learning

 Our Teaching and Learning Priorities

 The ongoing dynamic process of the school’s development cycle assists with the process of defining our Teaching and Learning Priorities each year and these in turn form part of the process of developing the school’s Continuing Professional Development and Learning (CPDL) offer.

 How do we achieve our aims?

 Staff consider how best their needs can be met as part of their continuous professional development.

 If there is no expertise available in school and curriculum developments necessitate the use of external training courses, these are approved and booked following recognised procedures and practices.

 A CPDL Strategy group meets regularly to review priorities.

 Not all training or development needs are best met through attendance on a training course and staff are encouraged to visit other schools to see and share good practice.

-The Monday afternoon training programme for takes into account the following:
+The school training programme takes into account the following: